veneet-padala/Meditation_App/README.md

 # Meditation_App

-Meditation app using react native
+Meditation app using react native for University of Texas at Dallas Hackathon